Tax Refund Calculator 2026: How Much Will I Get Back?

 Can I get a refund even if I owe no taxes?

 Yes — refundable tax credits can generate a refund even if your tax liability is zero.
-The Earned Income Tax Credit (up to $7,830 for three or more children), the refundable portion of the Child Tax Credit (up to $1,700 per child), and the American Opportunity Credit (40% refundable, up to $1,000) can all result in a refund check even if you paid no federal income tax during the year.
-These credits are specifically designed to provide benefits to lower-income filers.
+For tax year 2026, the Earned Income Tax Credit can reach $8,231 for three or more qualifying children, the refundable portion of the Child Tax Credit can be up to $1,700 per child, and the American Opportunity Credit can be 40% refundable up to $1,000.
+These credits can produce a refund even when regular withholding is low.

-How do the new 2026 OBBBA deductions affect my refund?
+How do the new OBBB deductions affect my refund?

-If your employer withheld taxes based on your full gross wages — without accounting for new deductions like tip income or overtime — you likely overpaid withholding throughout the year.
-When you file and claim these new above-the-line deductions, your taxable income drops and your tax liability falls, but your withholding stays fixed at the higher amount.
-The result is a larger refund than you would have received without the deduction.
-Tip workers and overtime-heavy employees in particular should expect notably larger 2026 refunds compared to prior years.
+If your employer withheld taxes based on full gross wages without accounting for OBBB deductions like qualified tips or qualified overtime premium, you may have overpaid withholding throughout the year.
+When you file and claim an eligible above-the-line deduction, taxable income drops and tax liability falls, while your withholding stays fixed at the higher amount.
+The result can be a larger refund than you would have received without the deduction, but eligibility caps, MAGI phase-outs, reporting rules, and Social Security number requirements still apply.

 Is it better to get a big tax refund or a small one?

 From a pure financial perspective, a large refund is suboptimal — you are giving the IRS an interest-free loan.
-At a 5% savings rate, a $3,676 refund represents about $184 in foregone interest.
-However, many financial professionals note that for people who struggle to save consistently, the forced savings aspect of overwithholding has real behavioral value.
+At a 5% savings rate, a $3,276 refund represents roughly $82 in foregone interest if overwithholding builds evenly during the year.
+However, for people who struggle to save consistently, the forced savings aspect of overwithholding has real behavioral value.
 The professional consensus is to aim to owe between $0 and $1,000 at filing — balancing cash flow efficiency with avoidance of underpayment penalties.

 Why was my refund less than I estimated?